 DeWalt’s best miter saw has a miter detent plate that ensures you make highly accurate cuts while improving your productivity levels, and it offers a 15-amp motor that puts out 4,000 RPMs with a high-efficiency motor.
 The adjustable stainless steel miter detent plant lets you override any miter stops to adjust to your desired setting without having the saw accidentally slip into the miter detents.
 The arbor size on this saw is ⅝-inches, and you get a cross cut capacity up to 2 by 8-inch dimensional lumber at 90-degrees, and it offers a 2 by 6-inch dimensional lumber cutting capacity at 45-degrees.

 There are tall sliding fences on this best miter saw that supports crown moldings upto 5 ¼-inches nested and base molding up to 6 ½-inches vertically against the fence while moving it out of the way for bevel cuts.
 There is a machined based fence support that helps to maintain the fence’s perpendicularity with the blade to improve your cutting accuracy.
 This saw will bevel up to 48-degrees to the left and right, up to three degrees.
 There are positive stops at 0-degrees, 45-degrees, and 33.9-degrees to increase the versatility factor.
-You get a dust bag, carbide blade, vertical clamp, blade wrench, and comfortable side handles.
+You get a dust bag, carbide blade, vertical clamp, blade wrench, blade guard and comfortable side handles.

 - 15-amp motor

 TACKLIFE Sliding Miter Saw – Best for Building Garden Benches